sakopqiu/fe_misc/SEO.md

 - Although the latest algorithm of Google Bot supports Passage Ranking, which is more friendly to articles containing several topics, it is out of the scope of our discussion since most of our articles only deal with one topic.

 Bid for long-tail keywords
-If you set the desired keyword to be "creative" or "declicous cake", the concept is way too vague and there are too many competitors out there.
+If you set the desired keyword to be "declicous cake", the concept is way too vague and there are too many competitors out there.
 Be more specific about your keywords.
 In practice, specify as concrete as possible in your <title/> and <h1/>
 For example, "Delicious cake in Changning District".